 Children’s Advocacy Centers of Georgia

-- 46 networked Children's Advocacy Centers (CACs), each with own private customizable instance
+- Dozens of networked Children's Advocacy Centers (CACs), each with own private customizable instance

 - CACs able to search through entire state database of clients, caregivers, and offenders